andreped/IronFlow/README.md

 ## Features

+The app can be used with both Android and iOS.

 - [x] Ability to save individual exercises with weight and number of reps and sets.
 - [x] All data is stored in a private SQLite database on the device.
 - [x] Ability to add new exercises.
-- [x] Database with all new exercsies and sessions are preserved when upgrading app.
+- [x] Database with all new exercises and sessions are preserved when upgrading app.
 - [x] Tab to see current max weight lifted for each recorded exercise.
 - [x] Summary tab showing exercise details for any given day.
 - [x] Ability to change days in summary tab to see history.
 - [x] Visualize individual weight lifted for each exercise over time.
 - [x] Ability to inspect and edit all exercise runs from a table tab.
+- [x] Notification when new weight record is saved.

 ## Continuous integration

 | Build Type | Status |
 | - | - |